 The national ID market is expected to grow at c5% a year to £3.2bn in 2020.
-Technological advances in recent years have enabled new types of ID schemes, combing traditional ID functionality with payment and cross border identification.
+Technological advances in recent years have enabled new types of ID schemes, combining traditional ID functionality with payment and cross border identification.

 Product Authentication Market